PlutoLang/Syntax-Highlighting/README.md

 # Pluto Syntax Highlighting

+## VS Code Installation

+Head on over to [the Releases page](https://github.com/PlutoLang/Syntax-Highlighting/releases), download the latest VSIX, and drop it into VS Code.

 ## Sublime Text Installation

 In Sublime Text, select **Preferences > Browse Packages...** to open the "Packages" folder of your ST installation.